 - Never leave any exterior-facing doors open.

-Use weatherproof caulk for any gaps and cracks smaller than ½ inch.
-For any gaps and holes larger than that, use expandable foam sealant.
+Use weatherproof caulk for gaps and cracks smaller than ½ inch and expandable foam sealant for larger ones.

-If you notice any pests or signs of a pest presence, such as mud tubes and rotted wood, contact a licensed pest professional right away.
+If you notice any pests or signs of pest presence, such as mud tubes and rotted wood, contact a licensed pest professional immediately.

 Clean, Clean, Clean

-It’s spring—time for some cleaning.
-In addition to immediately cleaning up any food spills and making sure food items are properly stored, take some time to do a full spring inspection and cleaning.
+It’s springtime for some cleaning.
+In addition to immediately cleaning up any food spills and ensuring food items are properly stored, take some time to do a full spring inspection and cleaning.